-2014-003: Collateralization of Cash Deposits
+2015-003: Collateralization of Cash Deposits

 Condition and Criteria: The Authority is required by local law to collateralize any of its cash deposits which are in excess of the Federal Deposit Insurance Corporation limit (FDIC).
-There were deposits exceeding FDIC insurance at June 30, 2014 of \$12,537,745 that were not collateralized.
+There were deposits exceeding FDIC insurance at June 30, 2015 of \$3,008,892 that were not collateralized.

 Recommendation: We recommend that the Authority monitor and verify cash and investment balances to determine that the financial interests of the Authority are adequately protected.
 Deposits exceeding FDIC insurance limits should be transferred to accounts with sufficient collateral coverage.
+The Authority can use U.S. Treasury money market accounts to hold the funds required to meet the bond reserve requirements as it currently stands regular money market accounts are being used that must be collateralized.